Three years full-time.

 At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.

-Students taking A-Levels will be required to have a science subject at grade B or above (which may include P.E., Psychology and/or Sport Science)
+Applicants are expected to hold A-Level in a science subject at grade B or above (which may include P.E., Psychology and/or Sport Science)

 Also see How to Apply.